 Things To Do In Tucson This Weekend

-Saguaro National Park is amazing but unusual as it is divided into two parks – East and West – which are separated by the city of Tucson.
+Saguaro National Park is amazing but unusual as it is divided into two parts – East and West – which are separated by the city of Tucson.

 Both sides of these Tucson parks offer something special and are worth visiting.